Expressions

 The supported expressions are divided in these categories:

-TBD: Assignment is also an expression.
+Note: Assignment is not an expression.

 v := 42

-// - this means compare c to 101 and x would be Bool
+// compare c to 101 => x: Bool

 x := v = 101

-Precedence
+Operator Precedence

 When using more than one operator in a single expression, some operators are processed before others: precedence.